wp-plugins/powr-form-builder/readme.txt

 * Eliminate all POWr logos and watermarks
 * Add Multiple Recipients - automatically send form responses to multiple email addresses.
 * Controls After Submission - choose to clear form, lock form, hide form, or redirect to a new page after user submission.
+* File Upload - allow users to upload images, documents, audio, and more.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins